 3.2 Ending of Placements

-The child's social worker must notify the Placement Officer when a placement ends and arrange to inform the relevant finance officer so that any payments to the provider will cease.
+The child's social worker must notify the Access to Resources Team when a placement ends.
+The ART will update LiquidLogic and inform the relevant finance officer so that any payments to the provider will cease.
 The social worker will also inform those notified when the placement was made of the ending of the placement.

 Note: Where the placement is a commissioned resource from an independent or private provider, the social worker must ensure that the Placement and Finance Officers are informed immediately so that formal contractual notice can be given.

-Where the placement ends in an unplanned way, consideration should be given to holding a Disruption Meeting - see Placement Planning, Stability and Placement Disruption Meetings Procedure.
+Where the placement ends in an unplanned way, consideration should be given to holding a Disruption Meeting - see Placement Planning and Disruption Meetings Procedure.